 To: President John Kroger and the Board of Trustees

 Under the conviction that the investment decisions of our College are bound by the Honor Principle, we make three demands.
 First, the Board shall freeze new investments in funds that hold stock of the 200 largest fossil fuel companies (Appendix A) and to divest existing holdings in these funds within ten years.
 Second, the Investment Responsibility Policy shall be revised to institute consideration of ethical questions alongside economic concerns.
-Third, the Trustees shall annually publish the magnitude of its holdings in ethically controversial assets along with a justification for those holdings in order to maintain accountability with the community.
-Considering student, faculty, and alumni attention to the issue as well as the publication of this document by the Quest, a public report of your decisions is warranted in the form of an open letter to the community.
+Third, the Trustees shall annually publish the magnitude of its holdings.
+Considering student, faculty, and alumni attention to the issue, a public report of your decisions is warranted in the form of an open letter to the community.